jarehec/holberton-system_engineering-devops/0x14-postmortem/README.md

 The focus of this project is to learn:
 * Incident Report, also referred to as a Postmortem
-* How to run a Postmortem
+* How to write a Postmortem

 ## License